mkmad/gcp/networks/Loadbalancers/README.md

     --url-map web-map-http
     ```

-10. Create a global forwarding rule to route incoming requests to the proxy:
+10. Create a global forwarding rule to route incoming requests to the proxy using the global static external IP from step 4:

     ```
     gcloud compute forwarding-rules create http-content-rule \